Supreme Court lets McGirt ruling stand, will consider letting Oklahoma share jurisdiction

-The ruling is a blow to State Attorney General John O’Connor, Gov. Kevin Stitt and state prosecutors who objected to the ruling and others that had determined the state lacked criminal jurisdiction over crimes involving American Indians in most of eastern Oklahoma.
+The refusal to overturn the ruling is a blow to State Attorney General John O’Connor, Gov. Kevin Stitt and state prosecutors who objected to the ruling and others that had determined that the state lacked criminal jurisdiction over crimes involving American Indians in most of eastern Oklahoma.

 “Now that Governor Stitt’s fight against tribal sovereignty has once again come up short, we hope he will consider joining tribes, rather than undermining our efforts, so we can focus on what is best for our tribal nations and all Oklahomans.”

-The ruling has caused scores of cases and convictions to be dismissed in state court as a result of the loss of jurisdiction, while federal and tribal prosecutors have filed thousands of charges between the two.
+The ruling has caused scores of cases and convictions to be dismissed in state court as a result of the state's loss of jurisdiction, while federal and tribal prosecutors collectively have filed thousands of charges.

-The court, in the case of Oklahoma v.
-Victor Castro-Huerta, said it would hear arguments on the issue of the state prosecuting non-American Indians sometime in April.
-It was unclear if an opinion would be issued prior to the court adjourning in late June or early July, or if it would come after the court begins its 2022-23 session in October.
+The Supreme Court, in the case of Oklahoma v.
+Victor Castro-Huerta, said it would hear arguments sometime in April on the issue of the state's prosecuting non-American Indians in cases where the victim was Native American.
+It was unclear whether an opinion would be issued prior to the court's adjournment in late June or early July or if it would come after the court begins its 2022-23 session in October.

 After the ruling, O’Connor issued the following statement: